Aklakan/libnss-json/README.md

 * `nss-json-bindings.c': Implementation of the json bindings
 * `cJSON-utils.c`: A few helper functions that made my life easier.
 * `cJSON-utils.h`: The corresponding headers.

+## Acknowledgements

+Source code is largely derived from this [nss-pgsql module](https://github.com/jandd/libnss-pgsql).